tmroyce/tmroyce/README.md

 # 👋 Hi, I'm Michael Royce Tan

 Years ago, I became a nurse because I wanted to contribute to patient care.
-Today, I'm passionate about contributing to patient care at a much larger scale—through clinical research and health data analytics that transform individual observations into insights that can help many.
+Today, I'm passionate about contributing to patient care at a much larger scale—through clinical research and health data analytics that transform individual observations into insights that can help patients.

 > _What guides me is a love of learning paired with a need for meaning.
 I'm energized by complexity—but I always ask, how does this connect to people, purpose, and the greater good?_